2013 Individual Exemptions

-Permits entities within UBS’s Global Asset Management and Wealth Management Americas divisions that function as “qualified professional asset managers” (QPAMs), to rely on the relief provided by Prohibited Transaction Exemption 84–14 (PTE 84–14), solely due to the failure to satisfy the condition in section I(g) of PTE 84–14 as a result of their affiliation with UBS Securities Japan Co.
-Ltd., against whom a judgment of conviction for one count of wire fraud (the Conviction) is scheduled to be entered in the District Court of Connecticut in Case Number 3:12–cr–00268–RNC.
+Permits entities within UBS’s Global Asset Management and Wealth Management Americas divisions that function as “qualified professional asset managers” (QPAMs) are required to satisfy additional conditions designed to protect plans in order for such QPAMs to rely on the relief provided by Prohibited Transaction Class Exemption 84–14, as a result of their affiliation with UBS Securities Japan Co.
+Ltd., against whom a judgment of conviction for one count of wire fraud was entered in the District Court of Connecticut in Case Number 3:12–cr–00268–RNC.

 Wells Fargo Bank, N.A. (the Bank)

-Would permit, effective September 8, 2009, the cash sale by four employee benefit plans (the Plans), whose assets were invested in the Bank’s collateral pools, of certain interests in two medium-term notes, for the aggregate purchase price of $375,182, to the Bank, a party in interest with respect to the Plans.
+Permits, effective September 8, 2009, to the cash sale by four employee benefit plans (the Plans), whose assets were invested in the Bank’s collateral pools, of certain interests in two medium-term notes, for the aggregate purchase price of $375,182, to the Bank, a party in interest with respect to the Plans.